lsinfo3/marklab-website/_pages/platform.md

 # Page 1 Content
 This is the content for Page 1.

-{% include image-modal.html link='/assets/images/mark.png' alt="MARK" %}
+{% include image-modal.html ratio=is-square link='/assets/images/mark.png' alt="MARK" %}